← back to 420kc.dev

 420 kc

-I do the whole loop: product idea, UX direction, technical build, launch strategy, community response, live ops, analytics, and iteration.
+I do the whole loop solo: idea, design, build, launch, community response, live ops, iteration.
+No handoffs, no waiting on another team.

 featured work